opencultureconsulting/simple-oai-pmh/README.md

 ## Upgrading

-1. Backup all data (especially `Configuration/Main.php`)!
+1. Backup `Configuration/Main.php` and your data directory!

-2. Replace all files except your data directory with the new release.
+2. Delete everything and re-install by running `composer create-project opencultureconsulting/oai_pmh <path>`.

-3. Move your configuration back into `Configuration/Main.php`.
+3. Move your configuration back into `Configuration/Main.php` and restore your data directory.

 4. Congratulations!
-Now you are running a new version of the Simple OAI-PMH 2.0 Data Provider.
+Now you are running the newest version of the Simple OAI-PMH 2.0 Data Provider.
 You can access the entry point by calling `index.php?verb=Identify` in your browser.

 ## Updating